 The Amazon Factor – a look at the Amazon work culture

 Once again, Amazon is hitting the headlines.
 Nothing new about that.
 There are constant success stories reported in the media all year round.
 Then every so often a story gets highlighted about poor working conditions, particularly in the warehouses, and people are outraged.
 Some even resolve to boycott the retail giant.
 Yet the Amazon behemoth keeps trundling on, barely registering the furore.
-When financial reports are due, share prices may dip for a little, then continue to climb onwards and upwards towards a bright shiny future.
+When financial reports are due share prices may dip for a little, then they continue to climb onwards and upwards towards a bright shiny future.
 The vast army of employees continue to come and go, churning out new innovative ideas.
 They deliver products to our doors in better and faster ways.
 They keep the infinite army of cloud computing servers (mostly) up and running to provide services we don’t even know are hosted on Amazon hardware.
-And ultimately, they earn a big amount of money for the company that employs them.
+And ultimately, they earn a large amount of money for the company that employs them.

 Recently for a change, it’s revelations about the Amazon work culture across the company that are making big waves.
 Not just the lower level warehouses, but the modern corporate offices across the world.
 There’s talk about the super-high hiring bar.
 The dog-eat-dog office politics.
 The excruciating performance review process.
 It’s interesting to see it all laid bare.
 It’s not a pretty sight.
 And the reports aren’t inaccurate, though are definitely biased towards the viewpoint of those that have left the company because the environment did not suit them.
 Amazon is either the best employer in the world, or the worst.
 Your opinion will vary a lot depending on your personality and which part of the company you experience.
 I can say that with confidence having been there and done that.
 The work culture in Amazon was unlike any other I’d encountered before.
 In short, Amazon is a great company to be a customer of, or have shares in, not so great a company to work for unless you match a very particular profile (in which case Amazon is totally the employer for you!).

 Amazon grew from very humble beginnings in a simple shed, all the way into a seemingly unstoppable force.
 That can happen due to hard work and pure luck.
 It doesn’t remain the case for this many years without a whole lot extra going on behind the scenes.
 The seemingly odd combination of retail plus cloud computing services has proven incredibly successful.
 The formula for achieving this kind of success is proven, and repeating this every year to keep being bigger and better is what Amazon strives to continue to do.
 In IT circles Amazon is a very big plus to add to your CV.
 The hiring process is gruelling.
-A phone screen followed by an entire day of interviews where you’re grilled both technically and mentally to see if you’re made of ‘the right stuff’.
+At least one phone screen followed by an entire day of interviews where you’re grilled both technically and mentally to see if you’re made of ‘the right stuff’.
 And I mean grilled.
 It’s relentless.
 Designed to put a potential employee under every kind of stress and test to see how the candidate will perform when pushed to their limits.
 A full panel of interviewers decide on new hires, under the watchful eye of a ‘bar raiser’.
 It’s quite an accomplishment to just get in the door.
 What happens after that isn’t something a potential employee considers quite as carefully as those hiring them will.

 On the plus side – you’ll work with colleagues of an incredibly high calibre.
 You’ll work on cloud computing at one of the highest levels possible.
 You will be pushed to be the best and excel in every possible area.
 You don’t specialise in Amazon – you’re a jack-of-all-trades.
 Apart from the basic technical skills you usually need for an IT job, you’ll be a software developer, an engineer, a project manager, a customer support superstar, and many other roles.
 You could end up working on absolutely anything and will be expected to adapt.
 It’s literally impossible not to grow and learn to work at a higher level and a faster pace than ever before.
 The first year is often compared to being at the receiving end of a fireman’s hose turned on full force.
 You’ll hear the tales of how it all began.
 The fascinating war stories of Q4’s past (the fourth quarter where the thanksgiving retail craziness hits hard).
 Time moves so much faster here than in other companies.
 It can be the opportunity of a lifetime.
 That could mean a lengthy Amazon career, or a stepping stone to roles that you would otherwise have been unqualified for.
 There are so many ways in which Amazon is an amazing company to work for, with cutting edge projects and a chance to compete against some of the best who will push you to be the best too.